otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 1. Client uses DAKEZ to authenticate with the server.
 See section [Key Exchange](#key-exchange) for details.
-2. Server responds with a "Storage Status message" containing the number of prekey messages stored for the long-term public key, identity and instance tag used during the DAKEZ.
+2. Server responds with a "Storage Status message" containing the number of Prekey Messages stored for the long-term public key, identity and instance tag used during the DAKEZ.

 ## A prekey server for OTRv4 over XMPP